nrt-library/nrt-library/pages/intro-ds/intro_shell.md

   - getting_started
 keywords: "stats" # new keywords requiere to create a new tag file
 last_updated: "August 6, 2020"
-summary: "Yhe UNIX Shell is a interface and programming languague that provides an interactive instance to start programs, manage files, and processes running in the computer. "
+summary: "The UNIX Shell is a interface and programming languague that provides an interactive instance to start programs, manage files, and processes running in the computer. "
 published: true
 sidebar: intro_ds_sidebar #name of yml sidebar file withouth extension
 permalink: intro_shell.html